 Anyone who seeks to do well in the world should mind the presence of the goddess of truth, harmony, and cosmic order in Egypt, who will always put the universe back in its proper balance.

-Until then, read Stumped to learn about the psychology (and warnings) of power.
+You can also read Stumped to learn about the psychology (and warnings) of power.

 If you subscribe to my Patreon, you’ll get posts like this two days early.